Differentials

 SIGNS / SYMPTOMS

-Clinical signs and symptoms may be similar.
+Clinical signs and symptoms (e.g., epigastric abdominal pain, dyspepsia, nausea, bloating, and early satiety) may be similar.

 INVESTIGATIONS

-Endoscopy may show presence of ulcer or nonspecific mucosal abnormalities.
+Endoscopy may show presence of ulcer or non-specific mucosal abnormalities.
 Biopsies show histologically abnormal lymph follicle architecture with variable number of blast cells.

 Gastric carcinoma